ivybm/IS601-finals-ibm/README.md

 # IS601-finals-ibm
-ibm@njit.edu's Final Project for IS601
+Final Project for IS601

+## Contact the Author
+Ivy Blossom B. Manalang
+ibm@njit.edu

 # What's here
 This repo contains a REST API backend for a dosa restaurant.
 This uses a SQLite database and FastAPI to provide access to three objects: